 - Potential Muslim volunteers should look into Muslim Aid and Islamic Relief USA or in the UK, Muslim Hands

 - Volunteering for Buddhist groups and monasteries is quite common and there are many opportunities online – just Search for “Buddhist volunteering”

 And a few final suggestions for your research

-And if you decide to volunteer abroad, you won't forget your travel insurance, right?
-I use World Nomads whenever I travel and recommend it if you're under 66 (70 in some countries).
+And if you decide to pursue voluntary work overseas, you won’t forget your travel insurance, right?
+I use World Nomads whenever I travel and recommend it if you’re under 66 (70 in some countries).
 If that birthday has come and gone, click here for travel insurance recommendations that cover you at any age.